 How to reach Sigiriya:

 - By Road: Road transport is the most popular way of reaching the Sigiriya rock fortress.
-Sigiriya is well connected with the nearby major city Dambulla.
+Sigiriya is well connected with the nearby major city of Dambulla.
 All travellers, who use public transport should first travel to Dambulla city and then take a Sigiriya-bound bus.

 - By Air: Air transportation is also a viable option to reach Sigiriya rock.
-There are direct flights from Colombo to Sigiriya on daily basis for passengers, who are interested in saving time on travelling
+There are direct flights from Colombo to Sigiriya on a daily basis for passengers, who are interested in saving time on travelling

 The distance to cover on this Sri Lanka cultural tour is 160 km

 The duration of the trip to Dambulla from the airport is 4 hours

 Buddhist temples are very important cultural places in Sri Lanka.
 Visiting Buddhist temples is a very important activity for travellers to learn about the culture of Sri Lanka.
 Temple is the best place to feel the culture and tradition of Sri Lanka.
 This chapter is dedicated to one of the cultural hot spots on the island namely the Dambulla golden cave temple. cultural places in Sri Lanka

 Dambulla is popular in the world as one of the oldest cave temples in the world and it is a UNESCO world heritage site since 1991.
 The Dambulla golden cave temple dates back to the 1st century BC and is one of the oldest cave temples in the world.
 Dambulla is also a very popular tourist attraction and is included in most Sri Lanka cultural torus.
 This duo Sigiriya and Dambulla is part of every Sri Lanka cultural tour and they are the most visited sites in the cultural triangle of Sri Lanka.